formikaio/Fruitbots_Look-a-Lot/README.md

 Fruitbots "Look a Lot"
 ======================

-A simple-sample bot for the Fruitbots https://github.com/scribd/robot-fruit-hunt challenge
+This simple-sample bot is my first attempt for the Fruitbots https://github.com/scribd/robot-fruit-hunt challenge

 Bot strategy:
 * If on a useful fruit, eat it!